Support Us

 The Lands of EAFS

-Environmental Art Festival Scotland (EAFS) is an international biennial of contemporary art practice in the landscape.
+The Environmental Art Festival Scotland (EAFS) is an international biennial showcasing contemporary art practice within the landscape.

-The Lands of EAFS reached out from the main festival village site at Morton Castle out into the Lowther Hills (South West Scotland), and were mapped by Andrew McAvoy for the festival.
-Artworks, installations, and guided walks and expeditions took visitors out into the landscape to make new discoveries and follow new routes.
-One of the festivals themes, on journeys and migrations encouraged alternative means of transport, from horse, to kayak and foot travel, and EAFS visitors were ferried about on our shuttle buses to various points encouraging new ways of experiencing our Lands.
+The Lands of EAFS extended from the main festival village site at Morton Castle out into the Lowther Hills in South West Scotland and were mapped for the festival by Andrew McAvoy.
+Artworks, installations, guided walks, and expeditions invited visitors to venture into the landscape, make new discoveries, and explore alternative routes.
+One of the festival’s themes, focusing on journeys and migrations, encouraged visitors to experience varied forms of transport—from horse and kayak to foot travel.
+EAFS shuttle buses transported visitors to different points, fostering new ways of engaging with the Lands.

 This is what they found.

-EAFS 15 was created and co-produced by The Stove Network and Wide Open working with the amazing Robbie Coleman and the EAFS recharge team, with additional support from Spring Fling.
+EAFS 2015 was created and co-produced by The Stove Network and Wide Open, collaborating with the brilliant Robbie Coleman and the EAFS recharge team, with additional support from Spring Fling.

 Categories